enkidevs/curriculum/sql/ddl/alter/sql-practice-alter-table.md

 ---
 ## Exercise

-Click *Launch Exercise* below to launch SQLFiddle.
+Click *Launch Exercise* to launch SQLFiddle.
 Examine the `CREATE` statements in the lefthand window.

 Consider the `item_pictures` table.
 It turns out the maxiumum length of the `URL` field is much too short to hold mosts urls.
 Unfortunately, the schema is *already in production*, so re-creating the database is not an option.